zainabbutul14/Maize-RNAseq-drought-analysis/results/full_project_story.md

 ---

 🧠 *In essence, drought-stressed maize reprograms itself at the molecular level — suppressing growth to survive, while well-watered plants sustain developmental expansion.
 Understanding this switch enables targeted interventions to engineer or breed maize that can both grow and endure.*

+## 🌼 Acknowledgments
+This project was carried out as part of an independent bioinformatics research initiative using public maize RNA-seq data.
+Special thanks to open-source tool developers of Kallisto, DESeq2, g:Profiler, and Cytoscape for enabling reproducible plant transcriptomics.